-The R(Kdp) equation is shown here and is primarily used below the melting layer.
-One thing to note is that in regions of melting hail, KDP can be very high, which will ultimately drive rain rates unreasonably high.
+The last three equations that are used to determine rain rate within the Dual-Pol QPE algorithm are R(Kdp), R(Z), and R(Z,Zdr).
+The R(Kdp) equation is shown here and is mostly used for rain mixed with hail primarily below the melting layer.
+While Kdp is mostly immune from hail contamination, in regions of melting hail, Kdp can be very high, which will ultimately drive rain rates unreasonably high.
 With that in mind, the R(Kdp) equation was altered to have a lower multiplier out front.
 If the Hydroclass is designated as Rain/Hail AND has a correlation coefficient < 0.97, the R(Kdp) equation with the lower multiplier out front is used to reduce unreasonably high rain rates.
 Remember, this is only the case for rain/hail mixture.
 The default R(Kdp) equation is used for all other situations listed in the table shown earlier.
+R(Kdp) performs optimally in heavy rain.
+Research has found R(Kdp) to perform best in heavy rain environments.